Honokiol possesses powerful anti-cancer properties

 It's important to note that there are only three reliable sources for pure Honokiol: Clinical Synergy, Econugenics and MCS Formulas.
 At MCS Formulas, you can find the exact same compounds as at Clinical Synergy and Econugenics, whereas MCS capsules have no additives and are priced about 30-40% lower.
 And MCS donates 50% of profits to very worthy cancer research.
 The purity and identity of the MCS Formulas ingredients are tested with Eurofins in each batch.
 Additionally, MCS Formulas carry an improved absorption Honokiol called Pro Liposomal.

-For anyone who can't take liposomal and has to have the non-liposomal here's the low down on price; Honokiol Pures compared: Eco Nugenics Honopure is nearly twice the price and not pure at all. $112 US dollars for 120 x 250mg capsules that have fillers like tapioca starch too.
-Where as MCS pure Honokiol (note this is not the Lipo pro simply the pure)
+For anyone who can NOT take liposomal for whatever reason and has to have the non-liposomal here's the low down on price; Honokiol Pures compared: Eco Nugenics Honopure is nearly twice the price and not pure at all. $112 US dollars for 120 x 250mg capsules that have fillers like tapioca starch too.

 Euro price on the website is equivalent to $65 US dollars for 120 x 250mg capsules with nothing else added + get 5% off with discount code: abbey5